daKmoR/type-safe-webcomponents-with-jsdoc/README.md

 Type 'true' is not assignable to type 'string'.
 ```

-You can even even go further by doing the linting in the console and your continuous integration.
+You can even go further by doing the linting in the console and your continuous integration.

 All you need to do is:
 ```bash